 Upon pronouncement of a verdict, the clerk will publish the verdict, enter the verdict and the sentence in the court records, process the necessary papers to transfer the defendant to a correctional facility, return bail, arrange for payment of fines and fees, and effect referral to community service projects, etc., as applicable to each case.
 Additionally, the official records of the case must be closed, the case information system must be updated with disposition information and that information must be transmitted to Court Administration in a timely fashion.

 Failure of the defendant to comply with the conditions of probation or a suspended sentence, or to pay the required fine or restitution may result in further action in the case.
 A rule to show cause, a probation warrant, or a bench warrant may be issued to bring the individual before the court again.
 At such time, probation may be revoked and the defendant sent to jail.

-South Carolina's Circuit and Family Courts employ automated case management systems to maintain the court’s records and to transmit caseload information to the South Carolina Judicial Department as required by Rule 78(a), SCRCP.
-In the past, physical docket sheets were used to record case information and transmit data; however, automated case management systems have eliminated the need for docket sheets.
-Case management systems vary in design statewide.
-Of forty-six counties, many different vendors are employed for the purposes of design and programming of the automated systems.
-For the purpose of having a common reference, the electronic case record of an automated case management system will frequently be referred to within this manual as an Electronic Docket Sheet or EDS.
+South Carolina's Circuit Courts employ the unified statewide Case Management System (CMS) to maintain the court’s records and to transmit caseload information to the South Carolina Judicial Department as required by Rule 78(a), SCRCP.
+In the past, physical docket sheets were used to record case information and transmit data; however, CMS has eliminated the need for docket sheets.

 Although all criminal cases processed through the Court of General Sessions receive GS case numbers, there are certain types of cases that require special procedures.
 These case types will be discussed in this section, indicating the unique characteristics of each.
 Later in the general description of case processing , these differences will be noted as appropriate.